katcipis/katcipis.github.io/_drafts/restless-restfull.md

 use all methods ?).

-One example that I remember vaguely (bad memory + 8 years) is how to model on a REST API transferring a call on a PBX API.
+One example that I remember vaguely (bad memory + 8 years) is how to model on a REST API the transfer of a call on a PBX API.
 I do not even remember how we solved, I just remember that I was frustrated, specially because all that talk about methods and substantives was not helping me at all on how to design it properly.